Flank/flank-dashboard/metrics/cli/docs/06_doctor_output_improvements.md

 ### System modeling
 > Create an abstract model of the system/feature.

-The validation output classes and models are a part of Metrics project and shared for all Metrics components.
+The validation output classes and models are a part of the Metrics project and shared for all Metrics components.
 As both Metrics CLI and CI Integrations are to use the same output for their validation features, we should separate the related component making it a standalone component.
 This implies modifying the related implementations for the CI Integrations `validate` command.

 The following component diagram describes the desired approach: